 Scenario 7: Fixed WSD transmission (30 m agl) and mobile DTT reception (1.5 m agl)

-Figure 12 illustrates the reference geometry of Scenario 7.
-In this scenario, 20 m separate the base of a fixed WSD at 30 m agl from a mobile DTT receiver with antenna at 1.5 m agl.
-The corresponding path loss is 59.54 dB.
-Considering an LTE BS antenna, the vertical WSD transmit antenna attenuation at 55o is 39.06 dB.
+Figure 13 illustrates the reference geometry of Scenario 7.
+In this scenario, 47 m separate the base of a fixed WSD at 30 m agl from a mobile DTT receiver with antenna at 1.5 m agl.
+The corresponding path loss is 63.51 dB.
+From Figure 11, the vertical WSD transmit antenna attenuation at 31.2o is 13.99 dB.
 There is no receive antenna or polarization discrimination.
-Therefore, the total loss is 59.54+39.06=98.60 dB.
+Therefore, the total loss is 63.51+13.99=77.5 dB.

-Figure 12 - Reference geometry of Scenario 7.
+Figure 13 - Reference geometry of Scenario 7.

-Because of the vertical antenna radiation pattern of both WSD transmitter and DTT receiver, the total loss between them in Scenario 6 is 98.47-57.72= 40.75 dB higher than in Scenario 4.
-In Scenario 7, the total loss is 98.60-65.45=33.15 dB higher than in Scenario 5.
-Therefore, the WSD EIRP limits in Scenarios 6 and 7 for fixed outdoor WSD transmission at 30 m agl. exceed the ones determined for fixed outdoor WSD transmission at 10 m agl. in Scenarios 4 and 5 respectively by 40.75 dB and 39.06 dB.
+Because of the vertical antenna radiation pattern of both WSD transmitter and DTT receiver, the total loss between them in Scenario 6 is 78.05-57.72= 20.33 dB higher than in Scenario 4.
+In Scenario 7, the total loss is 77.5-65.45= 12.05 dB higher than in Scenario 5.
+Therefore, the WSD EIRP limits in Scenarios 6 and 7 for fixed outdoor WSD transmission at 30 m agl. exceed the ones determined for fixed outdoor WSD transmission at 10 m agl. in Scenarios 4 and 5 respectively by 20.33 dB and 12.05 dB.
+Scenarios 6 and 7 account for the promising WSD operation in rural areas.

 Modeling of interference

-In the simulation model in SE43(11)12, the loss between WSD transmitter and DTT receiver is the most conservative one (free space loss).
-Besides this assumption, the interference signal is modeled as a Gaussian random variable with standard deviation σI=3.5 dB.
-Path loss model at short distances between WSD and DTT receiver, as well as the modeling of interference are aspects that deserve further discussion.
-A lower standard deviation σI=1 dB is considered in the following simulations.
+In the methodology suggested in ECC Report 159 (Section 4.3.4. and Annex 6) and adopted in document SE43(11)12 to calculate WSD EIRP limits, the wanted DTT signal and the interfering WSD signal at the DTT receiver antenna input are modeled as log-normal random variables with specific mean and standard deviation values.

+This model is in accordance with fundamental propagation models where a log-normal random variable is added (in dB) to a mean path loss which depends on the distance between transmitter and receiver.
+The random variable accounts for uncertainties due to reflections and obstructions (shadowing).

+The value of standard deviation adopted to the wanted DTT signal is σw=5.5 dB.
+This is a common value in broadcasting, where the distance between DTT transmitter and receiver is long.
+On the other hand, the distance between WSD transmitter and DTT receiver may be short, usually less than 100 m, and the adopted standard deviation to the interference WSD signal is σi=3.5 dB.

+In spite of the common use of σi=3.5 dB for low transmitter-receiver separation distances, e.g. in SEAMCAT, a detailed OFCOM technical report based on measurement campaigns shows that 3.5 dB standard deviation of log-normal shadowing is excessive for transmitter-receiver distances lower than 100 m.
+The adopted 1 dB standard deviation is shown to fit well the two-ray path gain model and the propagation measurements for short range distances when associated to the free space model or to the extended Hata model.
+Therefore, the interference standard deviation σi=1 dB is considered in the following simulations.

 WSD EIRP LIMITS